DmitriyVlasovDV1/CppRMRT/README.md

 <h2>MacOS:</h2>
 <p>
 If compiler does not know what is 'glew' --> run in console: brew install glew<br>
-(now this step is not really needed, because in CMake file this command will run automatically)
+Now this step is not really needed, because in CMake file this command will run automatically.<br>
+Also you need to install brew for this --> instruction: https://brew.sh/
 </p>
 <h2>Windows:</h2>
 <p>